Aadv1k/JavaSheet/README.md

 # JavaSheet

+>**IMPORTANT**
+>This project is defunct.
+The initial idea was cool but I have lost interest and hence will no longer be continuing it

 This is an attempt at building a lightweight spreadsheet engine that uses the canvas for the rendering.

 this is a **WIP** and things may break or change ay anytime, if this happens feel free to raise an issue.